serenity-is/blog/2017-08-08-what-is-in-premium.md

 ## Background Mail Queue

 Sometimes you might want to sent lots of e-mails, like bulletins.
-Sending thousands of e-mails might take considerable amount time, and the user who tries to publish these e-mails might get timeouts or have to wait a long long time.
+Sending thousands of e-mails might take considerable amount time, and the user, who tries to publish these e-mails, might get timeouts or have to wait a long long time.

 Even though you need to send one or two e-mails, if your SMTP server is having problems, your users might get application errors.